 - PGF award funds may be allocated to purchase supplies and/or materials essential to the completion of the project.

 - PGF funds cannot be used for travel or to award scholarships, stipends, or other forms of compensation.

 - PGF will not reimburse students for items purchased directly.
 All purchases should go through the university and obey all the purchasing rules.
 All funds are transferred to university department/offices for the purchase of the supplies and/or materials.
 The funds are not issued directly to the awardees.

 - Infrastructure improvement projects requesting over $20,000 and research projects requesting over $5,000 are strongly encouraged to apply for other grants and/or obtain funding from other Mason departments.

-- If you have any questions, call (703-993-2286) or email (email@example.com) for more.
+- If you have any questions, email email@example.com for more information.